dharantej1/AWS_Gen_AI/README.md

 ---

-## Task 1b: Text Data Preprocessing

-# Task 1b: Perform Text Generation Using a Prompt That Includes Context
+## Task 1b: Perform Text Generation Using a Prompt That Includes Context

 In this notebook, you learn how to generate an email response to a customer who was not happy with the quality of customer service they received from the customer support engineer.
 You provide additional context to the model by including the contents of the actual email received from the unhappy customer.